aemysites/aemydocs/tutorial.md

 1. **Optimize**: Proceed with fine-tuning the styles of individual blocks.
 1. **Customize**: Modify the import scripts for specific needs.
 1. **Expand**: Try migrating different types of sites.
   - If you are preparing a demo of a large site and only need a small subset of pages, you can provide a fixed set of URLs to AEMY.
-Example prompt:
+Example analyze prompt:
 ```
-catalyze the website https://example.com and use this list of URLs:
+Analyze the website https://example.com and use this list of URLs:

 https://example.com/page1
 https://example.com/page2
 https://example.com/page3
 ```
-  - Note: Only the URLs you provide will be Catalyzed.
-As a result, links to other pages will result in a 404 on the resulting Edge Delivery Services site
+  - Note: Only the URLs you provide will be included.
+As a result, linking to other pages that were not included will result in a 404 on your Edge Delivery Services site

 IMPORTANT: The above process broke down the process in distinct steps.
 To have AEMY run all steps in sequence, you can use `Catalyse` flow.
 See this [video](https://adobe.sharepoint.com/:v:/s/AEMDemos/EcBetvTtRG9OuISZgF8czQkBheNgsTf28DhEg9LN-VDVEw?e=58XxCm) to understand how it works.
 Happy Catalyzing!